amgarton47/CS62data-structures/Darwin/project/README.md

 broken down into a number of separate classes that work together to solve the complete problem.

 You are responsible for implementing the `Darwin`, `Species`, `Creature`, and `World` classes.
-Skeletons of these classes are provided in the starter folder.
+Skeletons of these classes are provided in the starter folder we provide.
 In addition, we provide you with three helper classes that you should use without modification: `Instruction`, `Position`, and `WorldMap`.
 Make sure you understand the purpose and methods of the pre-supplied classes before continuing.

 ![Visualization](darwinmockup.png)